stephengodderidge/learn-git/README.md

 3. Run `git add favorite-animals/<insert_your_script_name>.py`.
 This step adds the file to the files staged for the commit.

+    > Note -- if you'd like to stage all of the files you've made changes to locally, you can simply run the shortcut `git add .` instead of adding each file individually.

 4. Run `git status` again to confirm the changes have been added to the staged files.
 You should see a `Changes to be committed:` section.
 Underneath, you should see the new file path.
 This means your files are ready to be committed.

 5. Run `git commit -m "add my new script"`.
 This commits the changes, and allows us to add a git commit message at the same time.
 Now, our branch has been updated to point to this new commit.